 When I finished with a frame I realized that my wood was skewed and one container was sinking and didn't fit properly.
 Clearly, after heavy water pressure, it would fall through, so I had to add additional support on the side.

-I used an extra plank to make space for the container more narrow.
+I used an extra plank to make the space for the container more narrow.

 For the final finish, I painted it with Behr Stain-blocking paint and primer in one, Exterior Satin Enamel.
 It supposes to help with the rain and humidity, although I plan to bring it to the covered patio when the weather isn't good.

-I like the way it turned out.
-It's super functional, sturdy and provides endless hours of entertainment for my toddler.
+I like the way this DIY water table for kids turned out.
+It's super functional, sturdy, and provides endless hours of entertainment for my toddler.
 Her friends come to visit and glued to this table as well.
 How do you entertain your kids in the summer?

 YOU MIGHT ALSO LIKE